Konekt4/Konekt4/README.md

 - More about me: https://ruben-waldo.odoo.com
 - My LinkedIn: www.linkedin.com/in/rubén-antonio-waldo-benítez-774826288
 - Pronouns: he/him
-- Fun fact: When I started the career, I didn't knew how to program lol
+- Fun fact: When I started the career, I didn't knew how to code lol